To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The situation in Russia was highlighted, the report said, by continuing centralisation of power in the executive branch, a compliant legislature, political pressure on the judiciary, intolerance of ethnic minorities, corruption and selectivity in enforcement of the law, and continuing media restrictions and self censorship.

 Major problems in Pakistan, a close US ally in the struggle against terrorism, included restrictions on citizens’ right to change their government, extrajudicial killings, torture and rape, the report said.
-The country experienced an increase in disappearances of provincial activists and political opponents.

 The report had these observations on other countries: